Spain Rail Passes and Train Tips

 Do I need to make seat reservations on Spanish trains?

 For most trains between most major destinations, yes, you do.
-Seat reservations can sell out well in advance of the train's departure, especially for people traveling with a rail pass, so book your seats as soon as you feel comfortable committing to a certain time and date (you can book up to 60 days out, though Spanish train schedules may not be published all that far ahead of the seasonal adjustments to the schedules, which usually happen in mid-June, September, and December).
+Seat reservations for people traveling with a Eurail pass can only be purchased in a Spanish long-distance train station.
+They also can sell out well in advance of the train's departure, making it difficult to predict whether you'll be able to use the pass at all.
 Most seat reservations cost $10–20 in second class; first-class reservations can cost $35 for trips that include a meal.
 Even kids young enough to travel for free (under age 4) need a (free) reservation to ride Spanish trains.

 Extra tip: Between Madrid and Toledo, you'll pay just as much for a (required) seat reservation with a rail pass as you would in flat-out paying for a point-to-point ticket, so it makes no sense to use a pass on this stretch.